Rami-shaar/Production-Grade-EKS-Helm-CI-CD-Terraform-Project/README.md

-# 🌐 Production-Ready EKS + Microservices WebApp Infrastructure (Terraform)
+# 🌐 Production-Ready EKS + Helm + Microservices WebApp Infrastructure (Terraform)

-This project provisions a complete, production-grade EKS infrastructure on AWS using Terraform.
+This project provisions a complete, production-grade EKS infrastructure on AWS using **Terraform** and **Helm**.
 It includes modular infrastructure stacks for VPC, IAM, and EKS, and deploys Kubernetes microservices using `kubectl` — designed for real-world scalability, modularity, and GitOps-style automation.

 ---